Cjking57893/assignment-discord-bot/README.md

 - Perform an initial sync with Canvas
 - Start listening for Discord commands
 - **Send weekly assignment notifications every Monday at 9:00 AM** to the configured channel
+- **Start the automated reminder system** for planned work sessions

 ## Features